-Soundness theorem of quantum logic for YES-NO representation 4.6.
+Soundness Theorem of Quantum Logic for YES-NO Representation 4.6:

-$$\vdash \Gamma \to A \quad \Longrightarrow \quad \mathcal{C} : \Gamma \models A$$ where C is the class of all YES-NO quantum frames.
+$\vdash \Gamma \to A \quad \Rightarrow \quad \mathscr{C} \colon \quad \Gamma \models A$ where \mathscr{C} is the class of all YES-NO quantum frames.

-We are also able to prove the opposite, i.e. that the structure of which the YES-NO representation is a model is exactly quantum logic (AUQL), but for the proof we refer to Pavičić (1992b).
+We are also able to prove the opposite, i.e., that the structure of which the YES-NO representation is a model is exactly quantum logic (AUQL), but for the proof we refer to Pavičić (1993b).

-Completeness theorem of quantum logic for YES-NO representation 4.7.
+Completeness Theorem of Quantum Logic for YES-NO Representation 4.7:

-$$\mathcal{C}: \Gamma \models A \implies \vdash \Gamma \to A$$ where C is the class of all YES-NO quantum frames.
+$$\mathscr{C}: \Gamma \models A \implies \vdash \Gamma \rightarrow A$$ where \mathscr{C} is the class of all YES-NO quantum frames.

-The completeness is accompanied with the finite model property and decidability of quantum logic (which are both - under particular restrictions - also proved in Pavičić (1992b)).
+The completeness might-under particular restrictions-be accompanied with the finite model property and decidability of quantum logic (Pavičić, 1993b).

-Decidability boils down to the fact that there is an effective procedure to decide on every non-thesis that it really is a non-thesis and this is very important for any axiomatization because it decides on whether the axiomatization is effective in the sense that it is recursive.
+Decidability boils down to the fact that there is an effective procedure to decide on every nonthesis that it really is a nonthesis and this is very important for any axiomatization because it decides on whether the axiomatization is effective in the sense that it is recursive.
 The reason why the obtained decidability and the finite model property of quantum logic are not so important for physical applications and the Hilbert space in the present elaboration is the following.
-Our completeness proof - as opposed to other completeness proofs (given for another representations and by means of the orthogonality) by MacLaren, Goldblatt, Dishkant, Morgan, Nishimura, - does provide a proof of the finite model property and the decidability but, on the other hand, they both turn out to be valid only for the finite case, i.e. for the case when there are finitely many elementary propositions in the logic.
-However, a finite propositional lattice does not have the Hilbert space as a model so we have to expand it so as to add an infinite set of constant elemenatry propositions.
+Our completeness proof-as opposed to other completeness proofs (given for other representations and by means of the orthogonality) by MacLaren, Goldblatt, Dishkant, Morgan, Nishimura [see the references in Pavičić (1992b)]-might provide proof of the finite model property and decidability, but only for the finite case, i.e., for the case when there are finitely many elementary propositions in the logic.
+However, a finite propositional lattice does not have the Hilbert space as a model, so we have to expand it so as to add an infinite set of constant elementary propositions.